ArqiesAr/CamControl/README.md

 1️⃣ Clone this repository.
 2️⃣ Install requirements.txt
 3️⃣ In openCV module(whereever you installed it), replace their HandTrackingModule.py with the one provided.
-4️⃣ Run using /path/to/python/ main.py
+4️⃣ Config the variables in main.py according to your camera and Run it using the .venv interpreter.
+Variables to Config are - hand_detect_difference, delay, confidence